INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 Criteria like "context:word:s:H1-2" (first two matched words) allow fine control over what to group or sort on.

-Like with criteria such as left, right or hit, you can vary the property to group or sort on (e.g. word/lemma/pos, or other options depending on your data set).
+Like with criteria such as left, right or hit, you can vary the annotation to group or sort on (e.g. word/lemma/pos, or other options depending on your data set).
 You may specify whether to sort/group case- and accent-sensitively (s) or insensitively (i).

 The final parameter to a "context:" criterium is the specification.
 This consists of one or more parts separated by a semicolon.
 Each part consists of an "anchor" and number(s) to indicate a stretch of words.
 The anchor can be H (hit text), E (hit text, but counted from the end of the hit), L (words to the left of the hit) or R (words to the right of the hit).
 The number or numbers after the anchor specify what words you want from this part.
 A single number indicates a single word; 1 is the first word, 2 the second word, etc. So "E2" means "the second-to-last word of the hit".
 Two numbers separated by a dash indicate a stretch of words.
 So "H1-2" means "the first two words of the hit", and "E2-1" means "the second-to-last word followed by the last word".
 A single number followed by a dash means "as much as possible from this part, starting from this word".
 So "H2-" means "the entire hit text except the first word".